EducationalTestingService/skll/doc/run_experiment.rst

     .. note::

-        Note that when using classifiation, SKLL will automatically reduce the number of cross-validation folds to be the same as the minimum number of examples for any of the classes in the training data.
+        When using classifiers, SKLL will automatically reduce the number of cross-validation folds to be the same as the minimum number of examples for any of the classes in the training data.

 .. _evaluate: